 Would you like to check in on your own health from home?

-Treatment of vitamin B6 deficiency
+How is a vitamin B6 deficiency treated?

 Treatment of vitamin B6 deficiency includes restoring adequate levels of vitamin B6 in the body and eliminating any underlying causes of the deficiency.
 Treatment can include:

-• Dietary changes: Increasing the intake of vitamin B6-rich foods is usually the first measure to correct a deficiency.
+- Dietary changes: Increasing the intake of vitamin B6-rich foods is usually the first measure to correct a deficiency.
 Your doctor may recommend specific foods to you or refer you to a nutritionist that can help make changes to your diet to ensure adequate nutrient intake.

-• Taking supplements: For more severe deficiencies or for individuals who cannot effectively absorb vitamin B6 from food, vitamin B6 supplements may be recommended.
+- Taking supplements: For more severe deficiencies or for individuals who cannot effectively absorb vitamin B6 from food, vitamin B6 supplements may be recommended.
 Supplements should only ever be taken after consulting your doctor.

-• Treatment of underlying conditions: If the deficiency is due to a disease or condition that interferes with the absorption or use of vitamin B6, the underlying cause must be treated.
+- Treatment of underlying conditions: If the deficiency is due to a disease or condition that interferes with the absorption or use of vitamin B6, the underlying cause must be treated.
 This could include discontinuing medications that affect vitamin B6 levels, providing support for alcoholism, or treating bowel disease.

 Source: Mayo Clinic, 2021